incomingstick/OpenRPG/contributing.md

 ### Before Submitting an Issue
 First, please do a search in open issues to see if the issue or feature request has already been filed.
 If there is an issue add your comments to this issue.

+## Reporting a Bug

+Found something that is broken and needs fixing?
+Head on over to the [Issues](https://github.com/incomingstick/OpenRPG/issues) page and submit a new issue.
+When submitting a new issue, make sure you click 'Get Started' next to 'Bug Report' to make sure you are using the proper submission template.
+Please fill this out as thoroughly as possible so we can get to the bottom of your issue!

+## Request a Feature

+Wish OpenRPG did something it doesn't already do?
+Head on over to the [Issues](https://github.com/incomingstick/OpenRPG/issues) page and submit a new issue.
+When submitting a new issue, make sure you click 'Get Started' next to 'Feature Request' to make sure you are using the proper submission template.
+Please fill this out as thoroughly as possible so we can get to the bottom of your issue!

 ## Writing Good Bug Reports and Feature Requests

 File a single issue per problem and feature request, do not file combo issues.